jas-/comm.js/README.md

 ```

 ### Force ws/wss communications ###
-Here is how you can use the websocket or secure web socket protocls
+Here is how you can use the websocket or secure web socket protocols

 ```javascript
 comm({